idvorkin/idvorkin.github.io/_posts/2015-12-23-getting-to-yes-with-yourself.md

         * Needed to stop blaming life for a bum deal, and instead take responsibility for making the most out of what they had.

 ### 3) Reframe your picture &#x2610;
+__Abundance not Scarcity: A rising tide raises all boats__ __Expecations are a self fulling prophecy.
+Believe the world good or bad, and that's how you'll interpret it, and that's how it will become__
 * Remember your connection to life
 * Make your own happiness
 * Appreciate life's lessons